luislaguardia/Advanced-WebSys-Activities/README.md

-# Advanced-WebSys-Activities
+# Advanced Web Systems Activities

-this repository is for school purposes and for submission of requirements in my course subject Advanced Web Programming
+This repository is for school purposes and contains the requirements for my course, **Advanced Web Programming**.

+xoxo,
-xoxo, awit
+awit